natnail-bot/QualityAssurance/README.md

 7. Change the ChangeMe Document.
    1. Add your first and last name on one line.
    2. Do not delete others names.
-   3. Make any other SFW changes to the document that you'd like.
-Note: there will be a full history of everyone who has made changes.
-10.

-lol, my name is Curtis.
-What's your's?